Camelbak Mini MULE – Kids Hydration Pack Review

 Camelbak Mini MULE Hydration Pack Bottom Line

 The Camelbak Mini MULE is our favorite hydration pack for kids, especially for those who are likely to chew on the bite valve.
-Whether you use the Mini MULE with or without a bite valve, the pack works great and is easy to use.
+Whether you use the Mini MULE with or without a bite valve, the pack is easy to use and high-quality to last through years of abuse.

 FTC Disclosure: Affiliate links are included in this review.
 No monetary compensation was provided for this review, however, the reviewed product was supplied by the manufacturer or distributor to help facilitate this review.
 All opinions and images are that of Two Wheeling Tots LLC.
 All content and images are copyrighted and should not be used or replicated in any way.
 View our Terms of Use.